Is Starlink Business Worth It in Canada?

 Starlink Business is a great fit for:

 Remote resource sites like mining camps, oil and gas operations, forestry, and construction projects.
-These locations have zero wired infrastructure, and Starlink provides genuine broadband where nothing else can.
-The dish goes up in under an hour and you are online.
+These locations often have limited wired infrastructure, and Starlink can provide broadband where fibre, cable, or fixed wireless are not practical.

 Rural businesses with no fibre access including farms, ranches, rural retail shops, and bed-and-breakfasts.
-If your only alternatives are Xplornet or old GEO satellite, Starlink is a massive upgrade.
+If your only alternatives are older satellite or weak fixed wireless, Starlink may be a major upgrade.

 Mobile operations such as trucking fleets, tour buses, event companies, and food trucks.
-Local Priority supports in-motion use up to 350 mph.
+This is where Starlink can be useful because a wired connection is not realistic.

-Backup/failover connections for businesses that already have wired internet but need a completely independent backup.
-Since Starlink uses satellite infrastructure, it provides true path diversity from any ground-based ISP.
-Pairs perfectly with SD-WAN. → Read our diversity vs redundancy guide
+Backup/failover connections for businesses that already have wired internet but need a separate backup path.
+Since Starlink does not use the same last-mile cable or fibre line as your main ISP, it can be useful for path diversity. → Read our diversity vs redundancy guide

 It might work, but think carefully:

 Small town businesses with 5G or fixed wireless available.
-If Rogers, Bell, or Telus offer 5G business plans in your area with 100+ Mbps speeds, those may be cheaper and offer lower latency than Starlink.
-Compare pricing directly before committing to the $2,150 dish.
+If Rogers, Bell, or TELUS offer a strong business wireless option at your location, that may be cheaper and have lower latency than satellite.

 Starlink Business probably is not the right call if: